atbcb/ICTTestingBaseline/docs/10Flashing.md

 The intent of this Success Criterion is to allow users to access the full content of a site without inducing seizures due to photosensitivity.

 ## Test Method Rationale
 Flashing can be caused by the display, the computer rendering the image or by the content being rendered.
 As the author has no control of the first two, this test addresses the content itself.
-Furthermore, as there is no reliable, freely or widely available solution for determining the resulting flicker frequency, this test focuses on
+Furthermore, as there is no reliable, freely or widely available solution for determining the resulting flicker frequency, this test focuses on:
 * determining the flicker rate from programmatically available information, and
-* determining if any flashing element is within the "small safe area" per *ST G176 - Keeping the flashing area small enough*.
+* determining if any flashing element is within the "small safe area" -- smaller than a contiguous area of 21,824 sq pixels.

 ## Accessibility Requirements
 * WCAG2: 2.3.1 Three Flashes or Below Threshold
 * WCAG2: 2.3.2 Three Flashes

-## Tools Necessary
-* Visual inspection
-* The PITS (Pie in the Sky) Flash Area favelet (displays the "small safe area" for specified display sizes)
-* The PITS Flashing favelet (marks up elements with flicker frequency information)

 ## Limitations, Assumptions, or Exceptions.
-* Limitations:
-   * The Flash Area favelet allows evaluation of the "small safe area" for typical display size and distance.
-   * The Flashing favelet test does not consider the actual flicker rate resulting from the computer or hardware.
+* There is no known method to test the flicker rate resulting from the computer or hardware.
 * Exceptions: N/A

-#### Accessibility Support
-N/A

-#### Test Subject Types
-Rendered web page

 ## Test Procedure
 ### Selector (Identify Content)